 This book is made for toddlers to preschoolers ages 3 to 5 years.

 To put it simply, sight words are words we teach our young readers to know by heart.

 These are everyday words you see and hear often like you, me, the, a.

 Throughout Amazing Airplanes your child is introduced to the following Pre-K sight words:

 - in, is, it

 - the, to

-The images chosen play into the theme of the story and are photos your child is exposed to:
+The images to color play into the theme of the story as these are pictures your child sees throughout the story.